vullioud/Weyrich23/README.md

 #> No vignettes found by browseVignettes(package = "Weyrich23")
 ```

-The code for the functions used for the analysis is available
+The code for the functions used for the analysis is available can be
+looked at here on github under the /R files.